comScore pixel

 Elk Ridge Ski and Outdoor Recreation snow report:

-The Elk Ridge Ski and Outdoor Recreation snow report is: out of 0 Lifts open.
-Our model predicted that 3cm (1.2 inches) of snow fell over 18 hours between Saturday 25 of April at 8PM and Sunday 26 of April at 2PM MST at the mid mountain level.
-Compacted depth will be less.
+The Elk Ridge Ski and Outdoor Recreation snow report is: Lifts open - unreported.
+Our model predicted 0 cm (0 inches) of snow fell over the last 6 days between Sunday 14 of June at 12AM and Saturday 20 of June at 12AM at the mid mountain level.

 Fresh snow depth: